wkorando/spring-boot-cloud-native-workshop/README.md

 #### Deployment.yml

-`deployment.yml` files are ussed by Kubernetes to describe how an application should be deployed on a Kubernetes cluster.
-A deployment file is already present, let's take a look at it.
+`deployment.yml` files are used by Kubernetes to describe how an application should be deployed on a Kubernetes cluster.
+A deployment file is already present, below is the fully contents, let's take a closer look at its two major components.

 ```
 apiVersion: extensions/v1beta1